 When we view

 cartservice.yaml we see that cart service uses redis but it does not use clustered redis: https://github.com/GoogleCloudPlatform/microservices-demo/blob/master/kubernetes-manifests/cartservice.yaml

 Congrats!
-You’ve set up an AWS EKS cluster, deployed the Kubernetes Dashboard, deployed a microservice demo application, installed the Gremlin agent as a daemon set, and ran your first Chaos Engineering attack to validate Kubernetes reliability!
-If you have any questions at all or are wondering what else you can do with this demo environment, feel free to DM me on the Chaos Slack: @anamedina (join here!).
+You’ve set up an AWS EKS cluster, deployed the Kubernetes Dashboard, deployed a microservice demo application, installed the Gremlin agent with the Gremlin Helm chart, and ran your first Chaos Engineering attack to validate Kubernetes reliability!
+If you have any questions at all or are wondering what else you can do with this demo environment, feel free to DM me in the Chaos Slack: @anamedina (join here!).

 Gremlin empowers you to proactively root out failure before it causes downtime.
 See how you can harness chaos to build resilient systems by requesting a demo of Gremlin.Get started